 For Student Health Insurance Information go to: Student Health Insurance.
 From here, you can find links to the benefits summary, benefits brochure, in-network provider listings, claim forms and more.
 Please contact Nancy Johnson Cassulo (njohnsoncassulo@collegeofidaho.edu) if you have questions about the insurance coverage.

 IMMUNIZATIONS

 The College of Idaho believes it is in the best interests of the campus community for every student to be vaccinated appropriately.
-Listed below are the immunizations required of all students for the 2019-2020 school year.
+Listed below are the vaccination expectations for all students for the 2021-2022 school year.